orbitalquark/textadept/doc/manual/1_Introduction.md

 its number of features, Textadept breaks that trend, aiming to stay minimalist and fast, but at the same time being ridiculously extensible.
 At its core lies less than 2000 lines of C code, and that's how it always will be.
-While other editors rely on numerous plugin for a wide range of functionality, recordable macros to speed up workflow, and shell scripts to quickly transform text, Textadept takes it to the extreme: it gives you complete control over the entire application using the embedded [Lua][Lua] language.
+While other editors rely on numerous plugins for a wide range of functionality, recordable macros to speed up workflow, and shell scripts to quickly transform text, Textadept takes it to the extreme: it gives you complete control over the entire application using the embedded [Lua][Lua] language.
 Lua is nearly as fast as C,